FoodReady » Blog » What Are the 8 Major Steps To Prepare for an SQF Audit?

 • Product release responsibilities by a responsible staff member and methods of release need to be documented and implemented after inspection and verification of all food safety controls.
 This includes proper product labeling.

-• A risk-based environmental monitoring program shall be in place for all food manufacturing processes and immediate surrounding areas, which impact manufacturing processes.
+• A risk-based environmental monitoring program for SQF compliance shall be in place for all food manufacturing processes and immediate surrounding areas, which impact manufacturing processes.
 An environmental sampling and testing schedule and should test for all pathogens that are risk factors for your industry.
 All details of the sampling and testing should be recorded and the documents maintained.

 • You must validate for the effectiveness of your SQF program.
 Good Manufacturing Practices (GMP) shall be followed, critical food safety limits reviewed annually, and all changes assessed to ensure effectiveness.
 Everything must be recorded and documents maintained.